Michael (2026 film): Development and casting

-In November 2019, Deadline Hollywood reported that Graham King had secured the rights to produce a film about Michael Jackson, with John Logan responsible for writing the screenplay, but it was still "not set up at a studio at this point".
-In February 2022, the film was announced with Lionsgate Films as the studio owning the global distribution rights.
-In October 2023, Lionsgate announced that Universal Pictures International would be responsible for the international distribution.
-The last theatrical Jackson film, 2009's This Is It, had been distributed by Columbia Pictures, which was a sister company to Jackson's record label, Sony Music, although they are not involved with this film.
+In November 2019, Deadline Hollywood reported that the English producer Graham King had secured the rights to produce a film about pop singer Michael Jackson, with John Logan as the screenwriter.
+In February 2022, the film was announced with Lionsgate Films owning the global distribution rights.
+In October 2023, Lionsgate announced that Universal Pictures International was handling the international distribution.
+In July 2024, Deadline reported that Kino Films had agreed to a deal with Lionsgate and GK Films to distribute the film in Japan.
+The last theatrical film about Jackson, Michael Jackson's This Is It (2009), had been distributed by Columbia Pictures, a sister company to Jackson's record label, Sony Music.
+King said he had interviewed hundreds of people who knew Jackson in preparation for the film.